Planner inputs: Capacity and pacing

 How many actual hiking hours can I repeat per day on this trip?

-Choose a repeatable limit, not an exceptional one.
+Choose a repeatable limit, not a single best day.

-This is one of the first fields to revisit when a plan looks unrealistically easy or hard.
+This is one of the first fields to revisit when the route or itinerary cost looks wrong.

 Sleep

-If you know the trip will involve poor sleep, reduced recovery, or repeated short nights, enter that honestly.
+If the trip will involve poor sleep, reduced recovery, or repeated short nights, enter that directly.

 Altitude model